Evidence for a high-z ISW signal from supervoids in the distribution of eBOSS quasars: Introduction

+The prevailing view has been that the excess ISW signals from supervoids cannot be explained neither by changing the parameters of the $\Lambda$CDM model (given strongly bounding \emph{other} constraints), nor by considering its typical alternatives such as $w$CDM models \citep[see e.g.][]{Nadathur2012,Adamek2020}.
+Therefore, the ISW tensions might be rare ($\sim3-4\sigma$) statistical fluctuations, or some outside-the-box solution is required to accommodate them, possibly considering growth and expansion histories that are in violation of general relativity; there are no truly viable candidates.

-A proposed explanation for the stronger-than-expected ISW imprints is the AvERA (Average Expansion Rate Approximation) model \citep{Racz2017}.
+In the domain of \emph{toy-models} for modified gravity scenarios, a proposed explanation for the stronger-than-expected ISW imprints is the AvERA (Average Expansion Rate Approximation) approach \citep{Racz2017}.
 It is a minimally modified N-body simulation algorithm that uses the separate universe hypothesis to construct an approximation of the emerging curvature models \citep[see e.g.][]{Rasanen2011}.
 The local expansion rate is calculated on a grid from the Friedmann equations using the \emph{local} matter density, and the expansion rate is averaged over the volume to estimate the zeroth order expansion rate of the simulation box.

-This treatment of inhomogeneities results in slightly different $H(z)$ expansion and $D(z)$ growth histories compared to a baseline $\Lambda$CDM evolution, including faster low-$z$ expansion rates and a higher $H_0$ value.
-In particular, the enhanced ISW signals from superstructures may be accommodated as a consequence of an even more suppressed growth rate $f(z)$ than in $\Lambda$CDM at $z\lesssim 1.5$, at least at the largest scales \citep[see][for further details]{Beck2018, Kovacs2020}.
+This treatment of inhomogeneities results in slightly different $H(z)$ expansion and $D(z)$ growth histories compared to a $\Lambda$CDM evolution, including faster low-$z$ expansion rates and a higher $H_0$ value.

+In particular, the enhanced ISW signals from super-structures may be accommodated as a consequence of an even more suppressed growth rate $f(z)$ than in $\Lambda$CDM at $z\lesssim 1.5$, at least at the largest scales \citep[see][for further details]{Beck2018, Kovacs2020}.
+We note that such qualitative changes in the cosmological model are required by the ISW tensions which, if true, would require radical solutions.
+The AvERA concept is an alternative to the $\Lambda$CDM evolution.
+While it is not widely accepted as the most likely alternative, it has a significantly more complex expansion history than most extensions of the dark energy paradigm.

-A counter-argument was presented by \cite{Hang20212pt} who measured the CMB-galaxy 2-point cross-correlation signal ($C_{\rm gT}$) using the Dark Energy Spectroscopic Instrument (DESI) Legacy Survey photo-$z$ data set \citep{Dey2019}.
-They found that the AvERA model over-predicts the overall $C_{\rm gT}$ signal at the expense of raising the ISW amplitude in superstructures.
+On the observational ground, a counter-argument was already presented by \cite{Hang20212pt} who measured the CMB-galaxy 2-point cross-correlation signal ($C_{\rm gT}$) using the Dark Energy Spectroscopic Instrument (DESI) Legacy Survey photo-$z$ data set \citep{Dey2019}.
+They found that the AvERA model over-predicts the overall $C_{\rm gT}$ signal at the expense of raising the ISW amplitude in super-structures.
 Thus they claim that the AvERA model cannot be the final solution for ISW anomalies.